 - Using towels and linen soiled with the fungus

-- By touching the infected skin of the affected individual
+- Touching the infected skin of the affected individual

-- By using the contaminated personal items of the affected individual such as towels, undergarments, and swimwear
+- Using contaminated personal items of the affected individual, such as towels, undergarments, and swimwear

-- Candidal intertrigo: Affects the scrotum and shows satellite red-colored lesions lacking a clear center.
+- Candidal intertrigo: It affects the scrotum and shows satellite red-colored lesions lacking a clear center.